esl/elarm/README.md

 Elarm keeps a list of all currently active alarms.
 It is possible for a Manager application to subscribe to all changes in the alarm list.

 A user can acknowledge alarm, that is to tell elarm that he is aware of the alarm.
 It is also possible to add comments to an alarm.
 Finally it is possible to manually clear an alarm.
-Normally an alarm is cleared by the application that raised the alarm, but in some cases that is not done, e.g. if the alarms are received as SNMP traps fromanother system.
+Normally an alarm is cleared by the application that raised the alarm, but in some cases that is not done, e.g. if the alarms are received as SNMP traps from another system.

 ### Alarm Log ###

-All changes to an alarm is logged in an alarm log.
+All changes to an alarm are logged in an alarm log.

 ### Alarm Configuration ###